Idalia National Park rises out of the black soil plains, breaking the monotony of the seemingly endless plains country.

 In fact, the country is very similar to Hell Hole Gorge National Park to the south.
 That’s one place I definitely wouldn’t want to visit in summer!

 What To See

 The southern end of Idalia was once Collabara Station.
-Two separate families tried to make a living from this place, but faced severe setbacks due to the poor country, the ravages of prickly pear, dingoes killing stock and termites eating everything they tried to build.
+Two separate families tried to make a living from this place, but faced severe setbacks due to the unsuitable grazing country, the ravages of prickly pear, dingoes killing stock and termites eating everything they tried to build.

 How anyone could think they could run stock and make a living here defies imagination.
 The owners must have gazed over the surrounding fertile plains longingly, wishing they’d taken up land there instead.